 Coral reefs are some of the most diverse and valuable ecosystems on Earth.— NOAA

 The skeletons of the different polyps in a colonial coral stick together.
-When old or injured polyps die, new polyps grow on top of the dead polyps' skeletons.
+When old or injured polyps die, new ones grow on top of the dead ones' skeletons.
 This process slowly builds a coral reef.

 A layer of soft tissue called the cenosarc (or coenosarc) connects one polyp to another over the surface of the reef.
-This enables the polyps in a colony to communicate with each other.
+This enables the members of the colony to communicate with each other.

 The corals that make up a coral reef normally have tiny, one-celled creatures in their tissues.
 These creatures are referred to as zooxanthellae and are a type of dinoflagellate.
 Dinoflagellates are often classified as algae.